decaluwe/2D-porous-flux-model/README.md

 zero-flux boundary conditions.

 ## Simulation methods
-The model uses a finite-folume approach, and models the diffusion of the O2 transiently, simulating out to a long enough time to reach steady state.
+The model uses a finite-volume approach, and models the diffusion of the O2 transiently, simulating out to a long enough time to reach steady state.
 At steady state, the maximum variation of the O2 concentration at the sample (bottom) interface is calculated, in